 - What happens if I overdose (Simulect)?

-- What should I avoid while taking basiliximab (Simulect)?
+- What should I avoid while receiving basiliximab (Simulect)?

 - What other drugs will affect basiliximab (Simulect)?